swan-cern/help/docs/ats/custom_envs.md

 # Custom software environments

-In the ATS SWAN prototype, the software available in a user session can come from one of two sources:
+In ATS SWAN, the software available in a user session can come from one of two sources:

 1. [LCG release](https://lcginfo.cern.ch): a software stack maintained by the EP department at CERN, containing hundreds of packages distributed via [CVMFS](https://cernvm.cern.ch/fs/).
 2. [Custom software environment (CSE)](https://docs.python.org/3/library/venv.html): a virtual environment defined by the user, containing a specific set of Python packages.

-While (1) is the traditional way of providing software in SWAN, (2) is a new feature implemented in the ATS SWAN prototype.
+While (1) is the traditional way of providing software in SWAN, (2) is a new feature implemented in ATS SWAN.
 The next subsections describe how to create and use CSEs.

 ## Creating an environment